Adobe Lightroom Tips and Tricks 002. Exporting directly to Dropbox.

 Dropbox has been taking important steps to become a serious photo-sharing service.
 The updated Android app allows users to quickly and easily share entire collections of photographs with friends and family.

-If you have specific questions or want to learn more, we are now offering virtual one-on-one sessions to give you customized solutions and personalized training no matter where you are in the world.
+Got specific questions or want to learn more?
+We offer virtual one-on-one sessions to give you customized solutions and personalized training no matter where you are in the world.
 Sign up now!